oriskami/oriskami-node/README.md

 })
 ```

-## Resources, actions and arguments
+## Resources, actions, and arguments
 Every resource is accessed via your `ubivar` instance and accepts an optional
 callback as the last argument.
 In the matrix below we list the resources
 (rows), the actions (columns) and the arguments (cells).
 The full documentation